MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 SecurityEvent | where Account in (suspiciousAccounts)
 ```

-3. The following statement demonstrates the use of the let statement to declare a dynamic table.
+3. The following statement demonstrates the use of the "let" statement to declare a dynamic table.
 In the Query Window.
 Enter the following statement and select **run**:

 ```KQL
 let LowActivityAccounts =